letsencrypt/cp-cps/CP-CPS.md

 Terms not otherwise defined in this CP/CPS shall be as defined in applicable agreements, user manuals, Certificate Policies, and Certification Practice Statements of the CA.

-The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this CP/CPS shall be interpreted in accordance with RFC 2119.

 # 2. PUBLICATION AND REPOSITORY RESPONSIBILITIES

 ## 2.1 Repositories